MicrosoftDocs/bot-docs/articles/bot-service-channel-directline-extension-net-bot.md

 1. If it is not already enabled, click on the **Direct Line** channel to enable it.
 1. If it is already enabled, in the Connect to channels table click on the **Edit** link on the Direct Line row.
 1. Scroll down to the App Service Extension Keys section.
-1. Click on the **Show link** to reveal one of the keys, then copy its value.
+1. Click on the **Show link** to reveal one of the keys, then copy ad save its value.
+You will use this value in the next section.

 ![App service extension keys](./media/channels/direct-line-extension-extension-keys.png)